-Students who are enrolled in 4051 will be required to select a preceptor based on the preceptor minimal requirements listed in the RN to BSN preceptor agreement form.
-Students will be required to have 90 hours of clinical time during NURS 4051 with their preceptor.
-Refer to Appendix D of the LSUA RN to BSN Handbook for detailed information required and documentation for this course.

-1. Attendance of practicum hours is a major part of the nursing curriculum and participation is mandatory.
+Students who are enrolled in NURS 4052 will be required to select a preceptor based on the preceptor minimal requirements listed in the RN to BSN preceptor agreement form.
+Students will be required to have 90 hours of clinical time during NURS 4052 with their preceptor working on their project.
+Attendance of practicum hours is a major part of the nursing curriculum and participation is mandatory.

-2. Students are responsible for logging practicum hours and completing the number of hours required for the course by specified time on syllabus.
-The student may be dropped from the course or earn a grade of "NC" if the number of required hours are not met, which would also result in a grade of "F" in the theory component.
+Students are responsible for logging practicum hours and completing the number of hours required for the course by specified time on syllabus.
+The student may be dropped from the course or earn a grade of "NC" or "F" if the number of required hours is not met.